Daniel brings decades of experience to clients.

 These clients involve international affairs, strategic, political & legal analysis, intellectual property, trade & investment, financial & regulatory policy, and international capital markets.

 Daniel was formerly a senior advisor at the financial services firm Guggenheim Partners working on innovative cross-border transactions in Asia, Europe, and the Americas.
 He also served as Deputy Assistant Secretary of the Treasury for International Trade and Investment and advised the Treasury Secretary on issues related to the WTO, NAFTA, bilateral trade agreements, agricultural negotiations, and US investment policies, including the Committee on Foreign Investment in the United States (CFIUS).
-Daniel also worked for several years as an attorney in private practice at the law firms of Covington & Burling and Akin Gump Strauss Hauer & Feld, LLP, working in Washington, London and Brussels.
+Daniel also worked as an attorney in private practice at the law firms of Covington & Burling and Akin Gump Strauss Hauer & Feld, LLP, working in Washington, London and Brussels.

 He received his B.A. from the University of Chicago, an MPP from the University of Michigan, and his J.D. from Yale Law School.
 Daniel is a member of the District of Columbia Bar.